Suriname entry requirements for France passport holders

 May be checked

-French passport holders need a visa to enter Suriname.
-You must apply for a tourist visa before you travel — there is no visa-on-arrival option.
-Plan ahead, as processing can take a couple of weeks.
+French passport holders need an e-visa to enter Suriname.
+You must apply online before you travel — there is no visa-on-arrival option.
+The e-visa is usually processed within a few business days, but it's wise to apply at least a week ahead.

 Entry requirements